 The site notices were checked on 7th June 2012 to ensure they were still at their original locations.
-This confirmed that they were still in place and undamaged.
+This confirmed that one of the notices had been damaged.
+This notice was therefore replaced with a new notice.

 Press Notices

 In accordance with Article 5(1) of the GPDO, a press notice for the Direction was published in the local newspaper (Harlow Star), as follows: